RobotNerd/proze/doc/language/block-quotes.md

-# Indentation
+# Block Quotes

-Paragraphs can be treated as block quotes by using indentation.
+Paragraphs can be treated as block quotes by using leading spaces.
 Do this by adding `2 spaces` before the first word of the paragraph.

 ```proze
 It was a dark and stormy night; the rain fell in torrents—except at occasional